Spring peeper: Mate searching behavior

 As their common name implies, the spring peeper has a high-pitched call similar to that of a young chicken, only much louder and rising slightly in tone.
 They are among the first frogs in the regions to call in the spring.
+Unlike A. americanus and P. feriarum whose call activity is dependent on seasonality, 63% of variance in P. crucifer call is explained by temperature.
+Calling rate can be modified by interactions among neighboring males, which tend to alternate calls with one another.
 The mating calls of the spring peeper consist of a sound very similar to a "peep" and are repeated by males up to 13,500 times per night.
 As a chorus, they resemble the sounds of sleigh bells.
 They are heard early in spring not long after the ice melts on the wetlands.
 The males usually call from the edges of the bodies of water in which they breed, hidden near the bases of shrubs or grasses.
 Even when calling, they may be difficult to locate and are most easily seen when in amplexus in the shallows.
 As in other frogs, an aggressive call is made when densities are high.
 This call is a rising trill closely resembling the breeding call of the southern chorus frog (Pseudacris nigrita nigrita).